-If you live in an area prone to active children or potential crime, order windows with tempered safety glass—at least for the first floor of the home.
+If you live in an area prone to active children or potential crime, order windows and doors with laminated glass—at least for the first floor of the home.
 Two panes of glass are adhered to a durable plastic interlayer, much like a car windshield.
 So, if a stray baseball hits a window, the glass will shatter, but broken pieces remain adhered to the interlayer, preventing glass fallout inside the home.
 The plastic interlayer is also puncture-resistant, frustrating potential intruders.

 Don’t lean against window screens.
 They are designed only to keep insects

 outside – they will not support the weight of a child or family pet.

 Looking to protect your home from harmful ultraviolet (UV) rays?
 Request